Lists of United States Supreme Court cases by volume

-The following is a complete list of cases decided by the United States Supreme Court organized by volume of the United States Reports in which they appear.
+The following is a list of cases decided by the United States Supreme Court organized by volume of the United States Reports in which they appear.
 This is a list of volumes of U.S. Reports, and the links point to the contents of each individual volume.
 Each volume was edited by one of the Reporters of Decisions of the Supreme Court.
 As of the beginning of the October 2019 Term, there were 574 bound volumes of the U.S. Reports.
 There were another 14 volumes worth of opinions available as "slip opinions", which are preliminary versions of the opinion published on the Supreme Court's website.

+Edited by Dallas

-Volumes edited by Dallas
+Volumes edited by Alexander J. Dallas, tenure 1790–1800.